Tickets Solved vs Reopens

 Example

 A call centre for a bank handles a large volume of enquiries.
-The team employs 65 highly trained customer support agents and has a high first-call resolution rate.
-As such, they are efficiently closing an average of 23 tickets per rep per day.
-As a team, this means they are marking 1,495 tickets as closed every day.
+The team employs 65 highly trained customer support agents and maintains a high first-call resolution rate.
+On average, each agent marks 23 tickets as solved per day.
+As a team, that means 1,495 tickets are resolved daily (65 agents × 23 tickets = 1,495 Tickets Solved per day).

 A customer submits a ticket asking for help with their monthly bill.
 The agent sends the customer a link to an article with answers to common billing questions, then marks the ticket as solved.
 The customer reads the article but it doesn’t solve their problem.
 They write back to support and the ticket is reopened.
 This ticket now has a reopen count of 1.